Cross River State: Local Government Areas

+Religion

+The majority of Cross Riverians are predominantly Christian with minorities practicing different ethnic indigenous religions.

+The Catholic Church includes the Archdiocese of Calabar (1934) with 51 parishes under Archbishop Joseph Effiong Ekuwem (2013) and the suffragan diocese of Ogoja (1938) with 79 parishes under Bishop Donatus Edet Akpan (2017).

+The Anglican Province of the Niger Delta includes the Diocese of Calabar led by Bishop Nneoyi O. Egbe.

 Languages

 Languages of Cross River State listed by LGA includes :

 Other languages spoken in Cross State are Eki, Ibibio, Ilue, Ito, and Okobo.

 Festivals

-Festivals held in Cross River state includes:
+Festivals held in Cross River state include: